-With the snow finally melted, increased food supply and rising temperature, Spring is the ultimate bird spotters dream season.
+With the snow finally melted, increased food supply and rising temperature, spring is the ultimate bird spotters dream season.
 With an increased activity as the birds start mating for the season, keen listeners will be able to hear the mating calls of many of our endangered native New Zealand birds such as the South Island Saddleback, Yellowhead, Rifleman, Stewart Island Robin, and Stewart Island Brown Kiwi.

 Southland tulips in bloom

 The pride of Invercargill is Queens Park, a magnificent public park in the heart of the city.
 The park sprawls across 80 hectares of beautifully kept gardens.
 Highlights of this New Zealand Garden of National Significance include a stunning rose garden, a rhododendron dell, and an azalea garden that all are blooming in spring.
-While you are here don’t forget to check out the duck pond and see the new season ducklings trailing along behind their mother duck.
+While you are here don’t forget to check out the duck pond and see the new-season ducklings trailing along behind their mother duck.

 Waterfalls in Southland come alive in spring.
 From east to west, north to south, there are plenty of waterfalls to see.
-Home to the largest waterfalls in New Zealand – Sutherland Falls (580m) or Browne Falls (836m) (depending on who you believe) and potentially the smallest falls – Niagra Falls, there are options to suit everyone.
+Home to the largest waterfalls in New Zealand – Sutherland Falls (580m) or Browne Falls (836m) (depending on who you believe) and potentially the smallest falls – Niagara Falls, there are options to suit everyone.